awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 }
 ```

-You can aggregate data for any of the listed Inventory types by creating a commmand that uses the following syntax:
+You can aggregate data for any of the listed Inventory types by creating a command that uses the following syntax:

 ```
 aws ssm get-inventory --aggregators "Expression=InventoryType.DataType"